stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ## Migrations {#migrations}

 To have users in tenant databases, let's move the `users` table migration (the file `database/migrations/2014_10_12_000000_create_users_table.php` or similar) to `database/migrations/tenant`.
 This will prevent the table from being created in the central database, and it will be instead created in the tenant database when a tenant is created — thanks to our event setup.
+If you have any other migrations that are necessary for your application, move those migrations as well.

 ## Creating tenants {#creating-tenants}